 The work I do as a filmmaker, researcher, and documentary producer is certainly not a profession for a standard personality, and historically even less so for a woman because of the range of skills it demands.
 And something I feel deeply grateful to have developed over the years.

 Doing Research requires an analytical mind capable of building hypotheses and drawing meaningful comparisons around a topic.
 Something that I don’t only do for work but naturally for my personal life as well.
-Skills that I have and I have written about in previous articles.
+Skills that I I have written about in previous articles.

 Producing requires a strategic and logical way of thinking to find the best solutions for each project, balancing creativity with efficiency and costs, specially to film in remote places inside Peru.